microsoft/PowerToys/doc/thirdPartyRunPlugins.md

 The recommended path for the plugins is `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`.

-- Close PowerToys
+1. Close PowerToys.
-- Copy the plugin folder to `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`
+1. Copy the plugin folder to `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`.
-- Delete previous version in case of upgrade
+1. If you're upgrading a plugin, delete the previous version.
-- Open PowerToys
+1. Open PowerToys.

 Refer to plugin instruction for more details.